haileytapia/portfolio/DiscordUserGuide.md

 Discord is a free voice and text communication platform that lets you connect with friends, family, and communities.

-To navigate to a specific section of this guide, expand the table of contents below.
+To navigate to a specific section of this guide, expand and select a link from the table of contents below.

 <details closed markdown="block">
   <summary>